galaxyproject/training-material/topics/imaging/tutorials/yolo_prediction/tutorial.md

 ## ⚙️ Run YOLOv8 in detect mode

-  To perform object detection in Galaxy, use the tool "**Perform YOLO image labeling** with ultralytics (Galaxy Version 8.3.0+galaxy2)".
+To perform object detection in Galaxy, use the tool {% tool [Perform YOLO image labeling](toolshed.g2.bx.psu.edu/repos/bgruening/yolo_predict/yolo_predict/8.3.0+galaxy2) %}.
 Here’s how to set it up:

 - `Input images:` Select the .jpg underwater images you downloaded from the SEANOE dataset.